mina-fayazi/FullStackOpen/part2/README.md

 ### 2.12: The Phonebook, step 7
 - Extend the phonebook application to save new contact entries to a backend server.

+### 2.13: The Phonebook, step 8
+- Refactor the phonebook application by moving the backend communication logic into a separate service module.